Wednesday, September 3, 2025

 * spoilers *

-Red's origin story is classic for most any genre, but it's heavy handed with the idiot ball - the player is good and shows one can clear the map quickly, but parents still need to die somehow to move on to the next chapter.
-The art style is very crude and simple, which is fine for the background and objects, but really bizarre for humans.
+Red's origin story is classic for most any genre, but it's heavy handed with the idiot ball - the player of this walkthrough demonstrates that Red can clear the map quickly, but the parents still need to die somehow to move on to the next chapter.
+The art style is very crude and simple, almost abstract, which is fine for the background and objects, but really bizarre for humans.
 Red looks normal, but everyone else looks really cartoonish.
 The action is very early arcade style, with humans taking a dozen bullets to kill.
 Without fantasy or sci-fi excuses, humans acting as bullet sponges knocks me right out of the story.

 I've got no problem with the Dead Eye game mechanic; I liked the way it worked in Max Payne.